fgoujeon/maki/README.md

         }

         /*
-        Whenever an FSM exits a state, it calls the on_exit() function of that state.
+        Whenever an SM exits a state, it calls the on_exit() function of that state.
 It uses the same mechanism as the one used for on_entry().
         */
         void on_exit()